 How to Manage Collections

-Routine billing and accounts receivable management is, for most small to midsized companies, well handled by modern accounting software and can be done very efficiently.
+For most small to midsized companies, routine billing and accounts receivable management is well handled by modern accounting software and can be done very efficiently.

-Problems arise when customers pay late, don’t pay at all, go bankrupt, or dispute charges that stall payment.
+Problems arise when customers pay late, don’t pay, go bankrupt, or dispute charges that stall payment.
 When these things happen, and they do, procedures should be followed that minimize loss and speed resolution.

 What To Do About Late Payments

-First of all, realize that some amounts owed by customers will not be collected at all or maybe only partially recovered.
+First, realize that some amounts owed by customers will not be collected at all or may only be partially recovered.
 Some have collection costs (in terms of time or dollars or both) that exceed the value of the debt.
 These are best written off and are a cost of doing business.

 When a customer balance becomes older than the criteria you have established by your credit policy, it should be addressed immediately.
-If the account is having cash flow problems, it is likely that other vendors are overdue for payment as well, and your customer may have to allocate funds between its vendors.
+If the account is having cash flow problems, other vendors are likely overdue for payment, and your customer may have to allocate funds between its vendors.
 This is the time to take action to stay on top of the customer’s list of priorities.
-Contact the company directly, person to person if possible.
-This conveys a sense of urgency and establishes good communications early on.
+Contact the company directly, person to person, if possible.
+This conveys a sense of urgency and establishes good communication early on.

 You must decide at what point to begin collection efforts on a customer.
-Handling collections in-house is sometimes the most cost-effective and least hostile way to handle accounts that are not severely past due.
-If your company is not large enough to have a dedicated collection department, dealing with bad debts can divert time and energy away from other operations.
+Handling collections in-house is sometimes the most cost-effective and least hostile way to manage accounts not severely past due.
+If your company is not large enough to have a dedicated collection department, dealing with bad debts can divert time and energy from other operations.
 Collection policy should include criteria for determining which accounts to keep in-house, which to outsource to collection agencies, and which to write off.

 Collection agencies are a solution for accounts that have resisted internal collection efforts.
-These companies will handle all follow-up and necessary client contact and they usually pursue debtors aggressively.
-Agencies are expensive, however, and that will determine the size and type of customer to refer to them.
+These companies will handle all follow-up and necessary client contact and usually aggressively pursue debtors.
+Agencies are expensive, however, that will determine the size and type of customer to refer to.

 Finally, lawyers may be brought in to initiate legal action against a debtor, but they tend to be cost-effective only on large accounts.

-The decision to start collection efforts with a client must be determined by your resources, the relationship with the client, an estimation of the probability of collection, and the amount outstanding.
-This should be a part of a credit and collection policy prepared prior to encountering serious collection problems.
+Your resources must determine the decision to start collection efforts with a client, the relationship with the client, an estimation of the probability of collection, and the amount outstanding.
+This should be a part of a credit and collection policy prepared before encountering serious collection problems.